pandosme/node-red-contrib-axis-com/README.md

 ## History

+### 1.2.2
+- Fixed flaw that prevented reading the DeviceInfo from devices with older firmware

 ### 1.2.1
 - Ability to get device info without authentication.
 If authetication fails, basic device info is provided withot an error is thrown.
 - Minor fixes